 1932 - The Horton P Wrestler House, Redwood City CA.

-1933 - The Helen Chesebrough House, Hillsborough CA. Only address I have for her is 680 Brewer Drive, Burlingame (same area) CA. This house was built in 1915 so either no house was designed or it was an addition or remodel.
+1933 - The Helen Chesebrough Renovation, 680 Brewer Drive, Hillsborough CA. House was built in 1915.
 Note: This is the Van Antwerp house from 1931.
 The ladies were sisters and died within 2 weeks of each other in 1949.

 1933 - The Lawrence Dorcy House, Santa Cruz CA.